-Cell Phones and Electronic Devices: The school is NOT responsible for lost items.
-Students should not bring cell phones, MP3 players, ipods, cameras, texting devices or similar types of devices to school.
+Cell Phones, Electronic Devices and Head Phones/Earbuds: The school is NOT responsible for lost items.
+Students should not bring cell phones, head phones/earbuds, MP3 players, ipods, cameras, texting devices or similar types of devices to school.
 These devices are not allowed in classrooms during the school day (7:55 am - 3:55 pm).
 Cell phones are to be turned off during class time.
 7th-12th grade students can use their cell phones before school, during lunch, and after school.
 Students who use their cell phone during class will have their phone taken away for two weeks or can pay \$25 to get their phone back at the end of the day the payment is received.
 In accordance with Minnesota State Department of Education rules, no cell phones or cameras are allowed in any locker room or gym areas.
 When observed, they will be removed immediately.
 Because these items are not allowed in school, when they are lost, misplaced or stolen, school personnel will not participate in their retrieval.